Sharing the National Collection

 The Sharing the National Collection initiative is designed for long-term loan requests.
 Short-term loans can be considered via our ongoing outward loans program.

-What the National Gallery provides to partner institutions
+What the National Gallery provides to partner institutions:

-- Labels for the artwork being shared.
+- labels for the work of art being shared

-- Care instructions for the work.
+- care instructions for the work of art

-- Reactive conservation support (onsite or online, depending on need and type of work).
+- reactive conservation support (onsite or online, depending on need and type of work)

 A range of other support is available for institutions who may need it in order to participate in this initiative, including copyright assistance, installation support and curatorial advice.